THYROID Panel (TSH + Free T3 + Free T4)

 Summary

 Thyroid hormones regulate our body's metabolism and influence virtually every organ system in the body.
 They tell organs how fast or slow they should work.
-Thyroid hormones also regulate the body's consumption of oxygen and production of heat.
-Thyroid problems, such as an overactive or underactive thyroid, can severely affect metabolism.
+Thyroid hormones also regulate the levels of thyroid hormone consumption of oxygen and production of heat.
+Thyroid problems, such as an overactive thyroid (hyperthyroidism) or underactive thyroid, can severely affect metabolism.
 This panel includes comprehensive testing of the thyroid stimulating hormone (TSH) in addition to free thyroxine (T4) and free triiodothyronine (T3).
 When the thyroid gland does not produce enough hormone, the body uses energy at a slower pace than it should.
 This condition, underactive thyroid, is called hypothyroidism.
 Panel includes:

 • TSH